higsch/bioinfo-workshop/README.md

 # Bioinformatics Workshop at Sieber group retreat
-> Bioinformatics is nowadays key to really understand biological data.
+> Bioinformatics is nowaday's key to really understand biological data.

 ## Aims
 This workshop covers the following aspects.